yaserhdev/get-fit/README.md

 ## Contact
-To contact the owner of this repo, OrganicClick, please reach out via OrganicClick@exampleemail.com
+To contact the creaters of this application, email:

+1. Raja Hussain at yaserh.dev@gmail.com

+2. Josh Mayfield at josh.mayfield45@gmail.com

+3. Austin Luper at austin.luper@gmail.com.

+4. Tyler Clark at tylerc111@gmail.com